Carl7yan/sv_uvm_start/sv_tb/1reg_ctrl/README.md

-This is the very first project in my career
+This is the first project that i learned

 It's from https://www.chipverify.com/systemverilog/systemverilog-testbench-example-1